coolbot100s/Dew-Drop-Watering-Cans/README.md

 Adding Stardew Valley inspired watering cans to Minecraft.
 This simple mod adds a standard set of watering cans that are primarily used to water crops.
 This mod was designed specifically for the [Dew Drop](https://modrinth.com/collection/1jZQOrlw) project and works great in any survival world, but we recommend pairing it with [Dew Drop: Sturdy Farmland](https://modrinth.com/project/sturdy-farmland) and [Dew Drop: Daily Weather](https://modrinth.com/project/daily-weather) for the full experience!
+Wanna use the amazing watering can models made for this mod in your existing worlds?
+Check out the [Vanilla Watering Cans](https://modrinth.com/resourcepack/vanilla-watering-cans) resource pack!

 ### Watering Cans
 Bored with farmland magically becoming "watered" from being near a water block?
 Now you can use your own watering cans to satiate your beloved crops!